WSU-kduncan/f24cicd-ethanschultz2/README-CI.md

 )

-# Part 2 - GitHub Action and DockerHub
+# Part 2 - Github Action and DockerHub